 - Open ports

 5. Engage with the Workforce

 Senior leaders aren’t the only stakeholders you’ll need to gain favor with as you roll out your cybersecurity program.
 You’ll also want to devote some resources toward building a good relationship with the workforce as a whole.

 Why?
 Because employees are one of the weakest links in any company’s cybersecurity efforts.
 According to Verizon, user-related risk vectors like phishing, privilege abuse, and misdelivery made up three of the top five action varieties of data breaches in 2017.

 Eventually, you’ll want to work with other departments to implement effective security awareness training for all employees.
 In the beginning, however, it’s worthwhile to make your presence known with frequent messaging, like a weekly update email.

 “When talking about cybersecurity with non-IT staff, it’s important to use as much evidence as possible in your messaging,” says Jake Olcott.
 “BitSight is a great way to introduce that evidence.”

 Because BitSight Security Ratings are easy to understand and simple to track over time, they are the perfect tool for communicating the state of an organization’s IT security to the workforce as a whole.
 Over time, you can use security ratings to foster a sense of responsibility and accountability for security in every employee.

 As your cybersecurity program matures, prioritization will continue to be a useful skill.
-There are several guiding methodologies one can use to prioritize resource allocation, including this one from the nonprofit Center for Internet Security:
+There are several guiding methodologies one can use to prioritize resource allocation.

 Whether you apply the Pareto Principle or some other guiding philosophy, having a defined method in place will help you scale your cybersecurity program with the organization and with the evolving cyber risk landscape.